 Vincent Serra is a partner in the Firm's Melville office and focuses his practice on complex securities, antitrust, consumer, and employment litigation.
 His efforts have contributed to the recovery of over a billion dollars on behalf of aggrieved plaintiffs and class members.
-Notably, Serra has contributed to several significant antitrust recoveries, including Dahl v.
+Notably, Serra has contributed to several significant recoveries, including Dahl v.
 Bain Cap.
-Partners, LLC (\$590.5 million recovery), an antitrust action against the world's largest and most powerful private equity firms alleging collusive practices in multi-billion dollar leveraged buyouts, and In re Currency Conversion Fee Antitrust Litig. (\$336 million recovery).
-He has investigated and assisted with the development and prosecution of several ongoing market manipulation cases, including In re Barclays Liquidity Cross & High Frequency Trading Litig. and In re Treasuries Sec.
-Auction Antitrust Litig., among others.
+Partners, LLC (\$590.5 million recovery), an antitrust action against the world's largest private equity firms alleging collusive practices in multi-billion dollar leveraged buyouts, and Samit v.
+CBS Corp. (\$14.75 million recovery, pending final approval), a securities action alleging that defendants made false and misleading statements about their knowledge of former CEO Leslie Moonves's exposure to the #MeToo movement.

 Additionally, Serra was a member of the litigation team that obtained a \$22.75 million settlement fund on behalf of route drivers in an action asserting violations of federal and state overtime laws against Cintas Corp.
 He was also part of the successful trial team in Lebrilla v.
 Farmers Grp., Inc., which involved Farmers' practice of using inferior imitation parts when repairing insureds' vehicles.
 Other notable cases include Alaska Elec.
 Pension Fund v.
-Pharmacia Corp. (\$164 million recovery) and In re Priceline.com Sec.
-Litig. (\$80 million recovery).
-Serra is currently litigating several actions against manufacturers and retailers for the improper marketing, sale and/or warranting of consumer products.
-He is also involved in the Firm's "lead plaintiff" practice, where he recently assisted in securing lead plaintiff roles on behalf of clients in securities fraud actions brought against Wells Fargo, Alta Mesa Resources, BRF S.A., and LJM Funds Management.
+Pharmacia Corp. (\$164 million recovery), In re Priceline.com Sec.
+Litig. (\$80 million recovery), and In re DouYu Int'l Holdings Ltd. Sec.
+Litig (\$15 million recovery pending final approval).
+Serra is currently litigating several actions against manufacturers and retailers for the improper marketing and sale of purportedly "flushable" wipes products.
+In Commissioners of Public Works of the City of Charleston (d.b.a.
+Charleston Water System) v.
+Costco Wholesale Corp., Serra serves as courtappointed class counsel in connection with a settlement that secured an unprecedented commitment of Kimberly-Clark to meet the national municipal wastewater standard for flushability.